-If cooking with a griddle is going to be an everyday occurrence, a high-end griddle might be a wise purchase.
-This luxury griddle has a 19 x 12.5 inch cooking surface and can heat from 176 to 425 degrees.
-The cooking surface has a nonstick ceramic surface that’s enhanced with titanium to make it long-lasting and easy to clean, while it promotes even browning.
+If cooking with a griddle is going to be an everyday occurrence, investing in a top-quality griddle might be a wise decision.
+This luxurious model from Zojirushi has a nice-sized 19 x 12.5-inch cooking surface and can heat from 176 to 425 degrees.
+The cooking surface has a nonstick ceramic coating enhanced with titanium to make it long-lasting and easy to clean, while it promotes even browning.
 The griddle disassembles easily for cleaning, so you’ll get all the nooks cleaned every time.

-The cooking plate sits inside a body guard,... which helps to prevent accidental scalding while cooking.
-Both the body guard and cooking plate are fully immersible for thorough cleaning.
-This griddle includes a lid for faster cooking, to hold in steam, and to protect against oil splattering.
+The cooking plate sits inside a body guard, which helps to prevent accidental scalding while cooking.
+Both the guard and cooking plate are fully immersible for thorough cleaning.
+This griddle includes a lid for faster cooking, to hold in steam, and to protect against splattering.
 A stainless steel spatula is also included.

-There is a center grease channel that funnels the fats and juices to the dishwasher safe grease tray.
-The cooking plates snap into place and are dishwasher safe, for super-easy cleaning, and the total cooking surface is 18 1/4 x 9 1/2 inches, less the center channel which is about 1/4 inch wide.
+There is a center grease channel that funnels the fats and juices to the dishwasher-safe grease tray.
+The cooking plates snap into place and are dishwasher safe for super-easy cleaning, and the total cooking surface is 18 1/4 x 9 1/2 inches; the center channel is about 1/4 inch wide.

 Some users have noted that the temperature marks wear off easily, so you might need to estimate the temperature or make your own marks on the dial after the griddle has been around for a while.